enoks/peekaboo.js/README.md

 Do something with _everything_ when it's in viewport.
 E.g. use it for lazy-loading images or fancy animation.

-Plain JS (no frameworks required ... except Vanilla JS).
+Plain JS (no frameworks required).
 AMD or CommonJS ready.

 ## Usage